-Boulders of all shapes and sizes abound, as though a huge asteroid had smashed into the terrain.
+Boulders of all shapes and sizes abound, as though a huge meteor had smashed into the terrain centuries ago.
 Scattered across as far as the eye can see, the ruins make up the landscape.
 “It feels like being in the lost city of Atlantis”, says my daughter.
 She is right.
 A large part of Hampi’s ruins were literally lost, buried for a long time under silt from floods in the Tungabhadra river, till the Archaeological Survey of India (ASI) began excavations.

 Apart from a few tourists and their guides, refreshment vendors and the sellers of stoneware souvenirs, the signs of habitation are few and far between.
 In a country with over 1.2 billion people, this is very unusual – and adds to the sense of abandonment.
 You feel your presence itself is a violation of the sanctity of Hampi’s monuments.

 As you walk on, admiring the skill of the artisans who had brought to life this multitude of dancers, gods and the mythical creatures called Yalis, you travel back in time.
 You can hear the sounds of rumbling chariots, resonating temple bells and musical anklets of dancers entertaining a royal audience.

 It’s the crunch of scores of shoes on gravel that brings you back to the present.
 School kids, accompanied by their teachers and the inevitable guide are approaching.
 Hampi is a popular site for school and college excursions and a ‘must see’ for any student of ancient history.